csinva/csinva.github.io/_notes/ml/comp_vision.md

   - can convolve with deriv of gaussian
   - can give orientation of edges
-- always tradeoff between smoothing (denoising) and good edge localization (not getting blurry edges)
+- tradeoff between smoothing (denoising) and good edge localization (not getting blurry edges)
+- image gradient looks like edges
 - canny edge detector

   1. filter image w/ deriv of Gaussian